Kindergarten: Setting the Foundation

 Staff is professionally trained to respond to a variety of emergency situations.

 What sets your school’s use of curriculum apart from that of other schools?

-High quality curriculum is chosen to provide foundational skills as well as opportunities for teachers to challenge students.
-The school makes a significant investment in curriculum training for teachers.
+High quality curriculum is developed to provide foundational skills, as well as, opportunities for teachers to challenge

 How is the curriculum enriched?

 Play and exercise are key to great education and childhood is not sacri5ced.
 Our children have plenty of recess time on

 Children receive Spanish, Music, and Get Fit throughout the week.

 STEAM is an area of focus where teachers provide multiple cross-curricular opportunities for learning and emphasize